Particle Physics & Nuclear Physics

 Proton Charge Radius

 The proton charge radius r_p derived to +12 ppm from τ-sector structure (37× precision improvement, Wave 46).
-The muonic hydrogen puzzle is resolved as a natural consequence.
+The muonic hydrogen puzzle is internally addressed as a natural consequence.

 -